 - Record: this will initiate track log recording.
-A new line appears in the list, and GPS position data will be saved until you stop the recording or exit The NVX200 Navigator.
+A new line appears in the list, and GPS position data will be saved until you stop the recording or exit Touch & Go Navigator.
 A red icon (4.5.12) is shown on the map screens to let you know that a recording is in progress.
-Tapping that icon opens this Track Log screen. - Stop recording: if recording is in progress, this buttons stops it. - Info: this button opens a screen that shows the track log details, and lets you: - o Change the name of the track log (Rename button), - Change the color of the track log (Color on the map selector), - o Have it displayed on the map (Fit to screen button), or - o Export the data to the SD card in GPX format (Export button).
+Tapping that icon opens this Track Log screen. - Stop recording: if recording is in progress, this buttons stops it. - Info: this button opens a screen that shows the track log details, and lets you: - o change the name of the track log (Rename button), - o change the colour of the track log (Colour on the map selector), - o have it displayed on the map (Fit to screen button), or - o export the data to the SD card in GPX format (Export button).

 - Replay: push this button to see a simulation of the saved track log on the map.
 A green icon (4.5.12) will appear on the map screens to let you know it is not a fly over but a simulation based on a real saved log. - Delete: you can delete a track log if it is not needed any more.
-The NVX200 Navigator will ask you to confirm this action. - Track log options: this button in the upper right corner leads to a settings screen where you can set up the track logging parameters: - Update interval is how often track points will be saved.
+Touch & Go Navigator will ask you to confirm this action. - Track log options: this button in the upper right corner leads to a settings screen where you can set up the track logging parameters: - Update interval is how often track points will be saved.
 Position information is normally received once a second from the GPS.
-If you do not need such a detailed log, you can increase this number to save track log space. - Current auto save track size: this figure shows how much memory the automatically saved track logs use. - Enable auto-saving: when auto-saving is enabled, you do not need to turn track log saving on and off manually.
-The NVX200 Navigator will automatically start recording the track log as soon as GPS position is available. - Limit track DB size: here you can set whether or not to maximize the size of the database where the automatically saved track logs are kept. - Maximum track database size: here you can set the maximum database size if the track database size limit is enabled using the previous switch. - Create NMEA/SIRF log: independently of the normal track log, you can instruct The NVX200 Navigator to record the native GPS data received from the GPS device.
-The NVX200 Navigator is capable of working with GPS devices using either the NMEA or the Sirf protocol, so the saved data will be in one of these formats.
-These logs are saved as separate text files on the SD card, and they cannot be shown or replayed in The NVX200 Navigator.
+If you do not need such a detailed log, you can increase this number to save track log space. - Current autosave track size: this figure shows how much memory is used by the automatically saved track logs. - Enable auto-saving: when auto-saving is enabled, you do not need to turn track log saving on and off manually.
+Touch & Go Navigator will automatically start recording the track log as soon as GPS position is available. - Limit track DB size: here you can set whether or not to maximise the size of the database where the automatically saved track logs are kept. - Maximum track database size: here you can set the maximum database size if the track database size limit is enabled using the previous switch. - Create NMEA/SIRF log: independently of the normal track log, you can instruct Touch & Go Navigator to record the native GPS data received from the GPS device.
+Touch & Go Navigator is capable of working with GPS devices using either the NMEA or the SiRF protocol, so the saved data will be in one of these formats.
+These logs are saved as separate text files on the SD card, and they cannot be shown or replayed in Touch & Go Navigator.
 They are for post-processing needs, should you have any.
 Be careful when saving native GPS data, as it can soon eat up available memory.